-Thank you for visiting us.
-The Family Health Center of Worcester’s Family Nurse Practitioner (FNP) Residency is the only of its kind in the State of Massachusetts!
+The Family Health Center of Worcester’s Family Nurse Practitioner (FNP) Residency is the first of its kind in the State of Massachusetts!
 Since 2009, Family Health Center of Worcester has given FNP residents the unique opportunity to expand their clinical skills while serving a large and diverse patient population in the heart of vibrant downtown Worcester.
 Family Health Center of Worcester is committed to addressing the shortage of primary care providers by training and preparing Family Nurse Practitioners to serve as providers in the community health care setting.
-Click here for a detailed description of the program and visit our Program Outline page for details about the residency curriculum.

 Family Health Center of Worcester (FHCW) pioneered a Family Nurse Practitioner Residency in 2009 building upon the training resources of the Worcester Family Medicine Residency in collaboration with the University of Massachusetts Chan Medical School.

 Taking this successful nurse practitioner residency a step farther, in 2019 FHCW partnered with the University of Massachusetts Worcester Graduate School of Nursing to successfully apply to the federal Health Resources and Services Administration for four years of funding.

 This multi-site, 12-month full-time residency provides new FNP graduates (within 18 months of graduation) with the foundation to build their career as a primary care provider in community health centers.

 - Family Health Center of Worcester, Worcester MA www.fhcw.org

 - Edward M. Kennedy Health Center, Worcester, MA www.kennedychc.org

 - Codman Square Health Center, Dorchester, MA https://www.codman.org/about/careers/fnp-residency-program/